ryanpsmith26/year-one-server/README.md

 ```

 - This will run a server to serve the frontend of the project
-- Go to your browser and enter http://localhost:3000/ into the URL bar and you can start using the app!
+- Go to any browser and enter http://localhost:3000/ into the URL bar and you can start using the app!

 #### Getting Started